Parkinson’s & Sweating

 Hyperhidrosis can be an early sign of Parkinson’s as well as a lingering Parkinson’s problem.

-According to a recent study in the Journal of the European Academy of Dermatology and Venereology, 24% of people with Parkinson’s disease experience excessive sweating.
+According to a study in the Journal of the European Academy of Dermatology and Venereology, 24% of people with Parkinson’s disease experience excessive sweating.
 Parkinson’s-associated sweating also often becomes more serious as the disease progresses.
-Meanwhile, the American Parkinson Disease Association (APDA), notes that unusual sweating of the upper body or head can be an early warning sign of Parkinson’s.
+The American Parkinson Disease Association (APDA), notes that unusual sweating of the upper body or head can be an early warning sign of Parkinson’s.

 Treatment for Parkinson’s Sweating